D3v3sh5ingh/Graph-Theory-Algorithms/CONTRIBUTING..md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+### Steps of contributing code:

+- Make sure your code is well formatted and properly indented.
+- Use standard naming conventions like camelCase for functions and PascalCase for Classes.
+- Explain the changes you have made using Sample input-output wherever possible.
+- Please contribute original code and avoid plagiarism.

 ### Our Standards

 Examples of behavior that contributes to creating a positive environment